-- An organization that requests to add a new service to an already accredited program must complete and submit an Assisted Living Service Addition Packet on Customer Central.
+1. Organizations that request to add a new service to an already accredited program must complete and submit a Private Duty Service Addition Packet on Customer Central.
 The packet can be downloaded from Customer Central and is located under the "Forms" tab.
 Select "Change Services," then the corresponding Service Addition Packet.
-The Service Addition Packet must be completed in full, including all sections, and any additional documentation must be listed on the form. - A review of the documentation is performed, and any missing information is requested from the organization in writing.
-ACHC holds the Service Addition documentation without further processing until the missing information is received from the organization.
-Additional information may be requested prior to approving the Service Addition.
-Once all required documentation has been submitted, the Regulatory Department reviews the submitted documentation, and a decision is made whether a survey is warranted.
-A survey is based on several factors that include the original survey findings, where the organization is in the 24-month or 36-month accreditation cycle, and how many sites have been added from the start of its accreditation.
+The Service Addition Packet must be completed in full, including all sections and any additional documentation listed on the form.

-- 3. Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
-ACHC will not back- date an accreditation for any service addition.
+- 2. A review of the documentation is performed and any missing information is requested from the organization in writing.
+ACHC holds the service addition documentation without further processing until the missing information is received from the organization.
+Additional information may be requested prior to approving the service addition.
+Once all required documentation has been submitted, the Regulatory Department reviews the submitted documentation and a decision is made whether a survey is warranted.
+A survey is based on several factors that include the original survey findings, where the organization is in the three- year accreditation cycle, and how many locations have been added from the start of its accreditation. - 3.
+Upon approval of the submitted documentation, ACHC issues accreditation based on the date that all required documentation was submitted.
+ACHC will not backdate an accreditation for any service addition.
 All fees must be paid in full before ACHC issues any accreditation documentation. - 4.
-If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply, and the organization is charged a survey fee.
-If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement. - If the organization is found to have substantial deficiencies during the survey, the accreditation for that location and/or the organization as a whole is reviewed by the Clinical Manager/designee and the Accreditation Review Committee.
-Following the review, the organization may be placed in Under Review status.
+If it is determined a survey is necessary, the normal unannounced survey scheduling process will apply and the organization is charged a survey fee.
+If it is determined a survey is not necessary, the organization will be charged a fee as indicated in the Accreditation Agreement. - 5.
+If the organization is found to have substantial deficiencies during the survey, the accreditation for that location and/or the organization as a whole is reviewed by the Clinical Manager/designee and the Accreditation Review Committee.
+Following the review, the organization may be placed in Under Review.